rambethina/java/pages/mydoc/mydoc_week_three.md

 - DOB Day
 - DOB Year

-Create a program to print registration details.
+Create a program to print above registration details.
+As a part of the exercise you will practice.
+* Syntax for declaring a variable.
+* Choosing the correct data type.
+* Initialize variables with values.
+* Solving any compilation issues.
+*

-Example - In the following example we created a variable called firstName of type String and assigned it a value Ram
+Example - In the following example we created a variable called firstName of type String and assigned it a value Ram, As a part of the exercise add remaining registration fields.

-Goal - Use correct data types to initialize values.

 ```
 public class WeekThreeExOne {